srcimon/screwbox/docs/docs/additional-modules/overview.md

 You can use the `screwbox-bom` to manage all ScrewBox dependencies.
 This ensures using compatible versions of the ScrewBox libraries.

-The Maven setup for a project using Tiled Editor support might look like:
+The Maven setup for a project using Tiled Editor support might look like this example:

 ``` xml
 <dependencyManagement>